Unveiling the Wonders and Critical Importance of Pollination Imagine a world devoid of apples, almonds, coffee, chocolate, and most of the...

 Landscapes:

-Plant native trees, shrubs, and wildflowers in parks, gardens, green
+- Urban Areas: Plant native trees, shrubs, and wildflowers in

-roofs, roadside verges, and brownfield sites.
-Create community gardens
+parks, gardens, green roofs, roadside verges, and brownfield sites.

-native species providing continuous bloom and nesting resources (bare
+gardens with diverse native species providing continuous bloom and

 - Integrated Pest Management